rfc-st/humble/docs/index.md

 ## Notes
 About <a href="https://github.com/opengrep/opengrep" target="_blank">opengrep</a>, <a href="https://marketplace.visualstudio.com/items?itemName=sourcery.sourcery" target="_blank">Sourcery</a> and <a href="https://github.com/jendrikseipp/vulture" target="_blank">vulture</a> checks:

-There are inline comments in the code to bypass some of the checks performed by these tools: to preserve compatibility with older f-string syntax, to maintain focus by ignoring non-critical findings and due to personal decisions.
+Inline comments are used to suppress certain tool-generated checks.
+These exclusions are necessary to preserve legacy syntax compatibility, reduce noise from non-critical findings, and support intentional design choices as noted in the code.

-You can identify them in the code by searching for the literals:
+You can identify them in the code by searching for:

-* `# noopengrep`
+* `# nosemgrep` (should be valid for <a href="https://github.com/opengrep/opengrep" target="_blank">opengrep</a> and <a href="https://github.com/semgrep/semgrep" target="_blank">semgrep</a>)
 * `# noqa`

 ## Last but not least